ddelange/pipgrip/README.md

 - Alleviate [Python dependency hell](https://medium.com/knerd/the-nine-circles-of-python-dependency-hell-481d53e3e025) by resolving the latest viable combination of required packages
 - Render an exhaustive dependency tree for any given pip-compatible package(s) with `--tree`
 - Detect version conflicts for given constraints and give human readable feedback about it
-- Find dependency conflicts in local projects:
+- Find dependency conflicts or cyclic dependencies in local projects:
-  - `pipgrip --tree .`
+  - `pipgrip -v --tree .`
+- Avoid bugs by running pipgrip as a stage in CI pipelines
 - Install complex packages without worries using:
   - ``pip install -U --no-deps `pipgrip --pipe aiobotocore[awscli]` ``
 - Generate a lockfile with a complete working set of dependencies for worriless installs (see [known caveats](#known-caveats)):